dancasey-ie/batch-coordinate-converter-dash/README.md

 # Batch Coordinate Converter

-Batch Coordinate Converter is  Python [Dash](https://dash.plotly.com/) user interface to batch convert coordinates using any tranformation available in [pyproj](https://pyproj4.github.io/pyproj/stable//)
+Batch Coordinate Converter is  Python [Dash](https://dash.plotly.com/) user interface to batch convert coordinates using any transformation available in [pyproj](https://pyproj4.github.io/pyproj/stable//).

+This is an old project that I keep live.
+A lot could be improved in the code, but I have not found the time to update.

 ## Requirements